 The museum also contained an informative Picasso exhibit.
 The placards included English descriptions that provided insight into the themes present in Picasso’s works.

 After the museum, I took a ropeway ride to Owakudani, a sulfuric volcano.
 The area around Owakudani contained several walking trails, but all of them were closed due to toxic fumes pervading the area.
-Before I boarded the ropeway, a staff member gave me a moist towelette that I could use to cover my mouth and nose “to prevent accidents occurring due to volcanic gases.”
+Before I boarded the ropeway, a staff member gave me a moist towelette that I could use to cover my mouth and nose “to prevent accidents occurring due to volcanic gases” (according to the packaging for the towelette).
 When I arrived at the Owakudani station, I got a whiff of the fumes.
 The smell was everything you’d expect from a sulfuric volcano.

 A few vendors in Owakudani sell “black eggs” cooked in the hot springs surrounding the volcano.
 The eggs supposedly add seven years to your life if you eat them.
 I didn’t buy into the gimmick, but I thought a black egg Hello Kitty was adorable.

 Instead of a black egg, I treated myself to an egg ice cream cone, which tasted like custard.